 As step one, take a deep inhale.
 Once your abdomen expands, allow the air to expand your thoracic region (rib cage) as well.
 When you exhale through the nose, squeeze the air out of your rib cage and belly until they’re empty.

-Step 3: Three-part breathing – The Actual Practice
+Step 4: Three-part breath – The Actual Practice

 Now we add the third and final step.
 As you inhale, your abdomen will expand, followed by your rib cage, and finally, the in-breath will fill up your upper chest (around the pectoral muscles).
 As you exhale, you will expel air in reverse order.
 From the upper chest, then the rib cage, and then the belly.
 In this step, you have ve performed what is known as the three-part breath in yoga.

-The first two steps are mentioned to break down the practice.
+The first few steps are mentioned to break down the practice.
 You don't need them to perform the three-part breath.
-Repeat step three 10 to 15 times or as long as desirable.
+Repeat step four 10 to 15 times or as long as desirable.
 Also note, there is no breath retention in dirgha pranayama.
-Mastery of the practice is attained when you can do it with an even, smooth, and continuous flow.
+Mastery of the three-part breath is attained when you can do it with an even, smooth, and continuous flow.

 Dirgha Pranayama Benefits

 Three-part breath promotes diaphragmatic breathing and oxygenates the blood.
 Several empirical studies indicate that deep, diaphragmatic breathing has a positive influence on mood, cognition, and the stress/relaxation response of the body.
-It is equally beneficial to relax the body and mind in preparation for meditation.
+Dirgha pranayama is equally beneficial to relax the body and mind in preparation for yoga and meditation.

-Other well-known benefits of three-part breathing include lowering blood pressure and heart rate.
+Other well-known benefits of the three-part breath include lowering blood pressure and heart rate.
 Some yoga texts state that it kindles Agni - the metabolic fire - and thereby improves digestion.
-It may also provide some relief in insomnia or other sleep disorders.
+Dirgha pranayama may also provide some relief in insomnia or other sleep disorders.

 Contraindications and Precautions

-Dirgha Pranayama is considered safe for everyone.
-Pregnant women, people with respiratory problems (asthma, bronchitis, etc.), patients recovering from a serious illness, and those suffering from chronic conditions such as cardiovascular disease should consult their physician before performing any breathing exercise.
+The three-part breath is considered safe for everyone.
+That being said, pregnant women, people with respiratory problems (asthma, bronchitis, etc.), patients recovering from a serious illness, and those suffering from chronic conditions such as cardiovascular disease should consult their physician before adding dirgha pranayama to your yoga routine.

-Pranayama is always done on an empty stomach.
-Wait for 3 hours after a meal before attempting the three-part breath.
-Perform pranayama in a well-ventilated space.
+As ever, pranayama is always done on an empty stomach.
+Wait for 3 hours after a meal before attempting dirgha pranayama.
+Practice it in a well-ventilated space.
 Pollution, incense sticks, fumes, or poor ventilation are counterproductive and potentially harmful.

-Dirgha Pranayama is generally performed at the start of a pranayama routine or right before meditation to calm the mind.
-However, you can use three-part breathing as a calming technique at any time.
+Dirgha Pranayama is generally performed at the start of a yoga asana, pranayama, or meditation routine to calm the mind.
+However, you can use three-part breathing as a calming technique at any time safely.